LSBA Home

 Mr. Jared Elijah-Akeem Nelson

-Jared E. Nelson is an associate in the Lafayette office of Liskow & Lewis, APLC.
+Jared E. Nelson is an associate in the Lafayette office of Galloway, Johnson, Tompkins, Burr & Smith LLP.
 He received a BA degree in government in 2008 from the University of Virginia, Charlottesville; a master’s degree in public administration in 2010 from Southern University and A&M College in Baton Rouge; and his JD degree, cum laude, in 2018 from Southern University Law Center.
 He was admitted to practice in Louisiana in 2018.

 Prior to joining the law firm, he served as an assistant attorney general for the Louisiana Department of Justice, Office of the Attorney General, handling tort and civil rights litigation for the state of Louisiana.
 Prior to practicing law, he served as a probation and parole officer for the Louisiana Department of Public Safety and Corrections for seven years.

-He is a member of the Louisiana Association of Defense Counsel (Young Lawyers Committee as a Third Board District representative), Institute of Energy Law (Young Energy Professionals’ Committee as Program Subcommittee vice co-chair and member of the 2022-23 Institute of Energy Law Leadership Class), and the Lafayette Bar Association’s Young Lawyers Section.
+He is a member of the Louisiana Association of Defense Counsel (Young Lawyers Committee as a Third Board District representative, secretary and Young Lawyer liaison to the Environmental and Energy Law Practice Group), Institute of Energy Law (Young Energy Professionals’ Committee as Program Subcommittee vice co-chair, member of the 2022-23 Institute of Energy Law Leadership Class and Diversity, Equity and Inclusion Committee member) and the Lafayette Bar Association’s Young Lawyers Section.

 He was recognized by National Black Lawyers as a “Top 40 Under 40” Lawyer in Louisiana in 2020-2023 and was a member in the Leadership Council on Legal Diversity’s Pathfinders Program in 2021-22.
 He was awarded the 2022 Frank L. Maraist Award by the Louisiana Association of Defense Counsel and its Young Lawyers Committee.
 He was selected as a “Top Lawyer” by the Acadiana Profile Magazine for 2023.